offbyone/ideas/content/old/friends/better.md

 I checked my mark rankings in CS 313 yesterday, and discovered that --contrary to my expectations -- I'm #6 in the class of 35.
 It's still not great, but it's tolerable.
 So I feel better about that.

 I've had a week to poke around at my [new toy](http://www.apple.com/macbookpro), and I must say, I like it.
-It's fast, it's pretty, and it has a nice set of tools that just\... work.
+It's fast, it's pretty, and it has a nice set of tools that just... work.
 Video playback is still a work in progress, but I already knew that.

 Looks good, though.